phanguy30/AI-PRs-Autonomy/README.md

 # Agentic Pull Requests: Automation and Human Interaction

-This repository contains our course project for the AIDev / Agentic Pull Requests dataset.
+This repository contains our analysis on the AIDev / Agentic Pull Requests dataset.
 The overall goal is to understand **when AI coding agents can handle pull requests (PRs) fully automatically** and **when human participation is still needed**.